 With a course catalogue of over 120+ ready to go courses that can be tailored to individual organisations, Upskill People’s learning can be completed on almost any internet connected device so your people can learn when it’s convenient for them and managers can access real time reporting when they’re out and about.

-Allergen Accreditation is administered by Food Service Allergen Management Limited which is dedicated to the highest standards in food allergen management in all sectors of the food and licensed industry.
+Allergen Accreditation is the operational name for Food Service Allergen Management Limited which is dedicated to the highest standards in food allergen management in all sectors of the food and licensed industry.